Wwwsylvia/oras-go/docs/Targets.md

 It is important to note that, the `ManifestStore` implements the `Predecessors` function based on the [Referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.1/spec.md#listing-referrers), which only supports referrers finding but not generic predecessors finding.

-Here are lists of mappings between mayjor repository functions and registry API endpoints:
+Here are lists of mappings between major repository functions and registry API endpoints:

 #### Manifest Store Mappings